 Are you using NextGen Practice Management (PM) Tasks functionality to its full capacity?
 Does your staff know how to configure and use tasks to assist patients with their individual needs?
-In this post, we will discuss how workable tasks can be designed to the business rules and policies for your organization and walk-through initial setup and workflow.
+We will explore how to tailor workable tasks to align with your organization's business rules and policies and guide you through the initial setup and workflow.

-- Workable tasks help front office staff by allowing the user to catch missing or incorrect information, organize past due balances, fix mail return and/or eligibility verification issues, and much more.
+- Workable tasks help front office staff catch missing or incorrect information, organize past due balances, fix mail returns and/or eligibility verification issues, and much more.

-- Workable tasks can save your staff time by cutting down on claim rejections and denials.
+- Workable tasks can save your staff time by reducing claim rejections and denials.

-- At the practice level, tasks could be required to be completed before the user can proceed with Auto Flow.
+- At the practice level, tasks may be required before the user can proceed with Auto Flow.

-Now that you know a little more about Workable Tasks and what they can do for your practice, we will look at some of the specific business issues that the NextGen PM Tasking functionality can help with.
+Now that you know more about Workable Tasks and their potential benefits for your practice, we will examine some of the specific business issues NextGen PM Tasking functionality can address.

 Reasons to Use Workable Tasks